OxyContin Addiction Treatment in Georgia

 Long-term effects of OxyContin addiction can include:

-- Physical health problems: Liver damage, kidney disease, weakened immune system, and increased risk of infection
+- Physical health problems: liver damage, kidney disease, weakened immune system, and increased risk of infection

-- Mental health issues: Depression, anxiety, and suicidal thoughts
+- Mental health issues: depression, anxiety, and suicidal thoughts

-- Relationship problems: Strained relationships with family and friends
+- Relationship problems: strained relationships with family and friends

-- Financial difficulties: Job loss, legal problems, and debt
+- Financial difficulties: job loss, legal problems, and debt

 We Take Your Insurance